 Skylor Hearn is a government affairs advisor in the firm’s Austin office.
 He is a member of the public policy and law practice group.
 His experience includes extensive work with the Office of the Governor, the Texas Legislature, and state agencies on appropriations and regulatory programs as well as government contracting, criminal justice, and public safety.
-From his years of government service and participation in national organizations and committees, Skylor has an established network and relationships with elected leaders, agency leaders, and corporate executives at all levels, both in Texas and nationally.
+From his years of government service and participation in national organizations and committees, Skylor has established relationships at all levels of government with elected leaders and agency executives both in Texas and nationally.

-These areas included highly specialized programs including cyber security and information technology; state medical cannabis operations; budget and appropriations; government contracting and procurement; criminal justice and biometric data systems; forensic laboratories, as well as land-mobile, satellite and broadband communications.
+These areas included highly specialized programs including cyber security and information technology; state medical cannabis operations; budget and appropriations; government contracting and procurement; criminal justice and biometric data systems; forensic laboratories, as well as licensing and identity credentialing.
 Skylor also provided expert testimony and presentations to state and federal legislative bodies on a variety of related topics.

 As a law enforcement officer for the agency, Skylor spent much of his career as a criminal investigator in the agency's narcotics service and the Texas Ranger Division conducting and supervising complex and high profile criminal investigations at the state and federal level, including capital crimes and public corruption as well as sensitive administrative misconduct cases.
-Skylor also spent several years with oversight responsibilities for the state’s security program along the Texas-Mexico border.
+Skylor also spent several years with oversight responsibilities for the state’s Texas-Mexico border security efforts.

-Additionally, Skylor also served as an adjunct professor of Criminal Justice with Austin Community College.
+Additionally, Skylor served as an adjunct professor of Criminal Justice with Austin Community College.

 - Member of the International Association of Chiefs of Police (IACP)